talivneh/workshop-10/README.md

 Verify it works, insert new player using Postman or the command: `curl -X POST localhost:3042/player   -H 'Content-Type: application/json'   -d '{ "player_id":9999,"player_name":"player name","age":30,"position":"Attacker","country":"uk"}'` and load it's data: http://localhost:3042/player/9999

 ### Task #3
 Using [`npx sequelize-cli model:generate`](https://sequelize.org/docs/v6/other-topics/migrations/#creating-the-first-model-and-migration) - create a new model for Salary (run the following from db folder) -  `npx sequelize-cli model:generate --name Salary --attributes start_date:date,end_date:date,amount:integer,player_id:integer`.
+This will create a migration file in `server/db/migrations`.

 Explore the new files that were generated in migrations and model folder.